mw-ste/CSharpRecordTypes/RecordTypes.md

 - But for larger models, structs have some disadvantages:
   - structs don't support inheritance
-  - structs are less efficient at determining value equality (according to the docs!)
+  - structs are less efficient at determining value equality (see the docs)
   - structs can use more memory, since every instance has a complete copy of all its data